askerlee/segtran/README.md

 ### A 2D segmentation task:

-`python3 train2d.py --task refuge --split all --net segtran --bb resnet101 --translayers 3 --layercompress 1,1,2,2 --maxiter 10000`
+`python3 train2d.py --task fundus --split all --net segtran --bb resnet101 --translayers 3 --layercompress 1,1,2,2 --maxiter 10000`

-`python3 test2d.py  --task refuge --split all --ds valid2 --net segtran --bb resnet101 --translayers 3 --layercompress 1,1,2,2 --cpdir ../model/segtran-refuge-train,valid,test,drishti,rim-05101448 --iters 7000 --outorigsize`
+`python3 test2d.py  --task fundus --split all --ds valid2 --net segtran --bb resnet101 --translayers 3 --layercompress 1,1,2,2 --cpdir ../model/segtran-fundus-train,valid,test,drishti,rim-05101448 --iters 7000 --outorigsize`

 *Arguments:*

 `--task`: the segmentation task to work on.
 Supported tasks are hard-coded in train2d.py/test2d.py/train3d.py/test3d.py.
-Currently three 2D tasks are built-in: `refuge`, `polyp` and `oct`; two 3D tasks are built-in: `brats` and `atria`.
+Currently three 2D tasks are built-in: `fundus`, `polyp` and `oct`; two 3D tasks are built-in: `brats` and `atria`.

 `--ds`: dataset(s) to use for training/test.
 If not specified for training, the default training datasets for the current task will be used.
-For refuge, the default are `train, valid, test, drishti, rim`.
+For fundus, the default are `train, valid, test, drishti, rim`.
 For polyp, the default are `CVC-ClinicDB-train, Kvasir-train`.

 `--split`: which part(s) of the dataset(s) to use. `all`: use the whole dataset(s). `train`: use the "train" split (usually random 85% of the whole dataset). `test`: use the "test" split (usually the remaining 15% of the whole dataset).
 The split is done in `dataloaders/{datasets2d.py, datasets3d.py}`.